Skip to main content

 Add to Outlook Calendar

 The National Institutes of Health Clinical Center (NIHCC) is seeking research co-development partners and/or licensees for a newly developed fungal-specific imaging agent.
-Register to attend a free webinar to learn about the technology and hear from NIH inventors, Dima A. Hammoud, MD, and Rolf Swenson, Ph.D.
+Contact Joseph.Conrad@nih.gov to request a recording of our May 2025 webinar to learn about the technology and hear from NIH inventors, Dima A. Hammoud, MD, and Rolf Swenson, Ph.D.

 About the Technology